arnicas/interactive-vis-course/Week5/README.md

 ##Scatterplots

-After we do the in-class exercise, I'll post the simple_scatter model.
+After we do the in-class exercise, I'll post the scatterplot model.

 ##Example Links on Bar Charts, Scatterplot Examples, Dot Plots